aliazani/books/linux-tricks/lpic1.md

 ---

-# vi shorcuts in command mode
+# vi shortcuts in command mode

 * Shift + l ==> go to the last line of current page ==> last line
 * Shift + h ==> go to the first line of current page ==> head